Why is a good technique important ?

 - Avoidance of damage when shaping the bonsai (breaks, damage to the bark)

 - Well-laid wire remains discreetly in the background and does not disturb the picture

 - A well-wired bonsai is even accepted at exhibitions today

 How is a bonsai wired correctly ?
-Instructions
+Hints

 - Wire the bonsai at the right time of the year